tributech-solutions/tributech-docs/docs/setup/iot-hub-bridge/iot-hub-bridge.md

 ## Setup

 In Azure the IoT Hub Bridge can easily be set up using an [ARM Template](https://github.com/tributech-solutions/tributech-dsk-docs/blob/master/docs/assets/iot-hub-arm-template/iotHubAndBridgeTemplate.json).
 This template deploys a new instance of the Azure IoT Hub in combination with the DSK IoT Hub Bridge.
-The required steps are described in the [quick-start-guide](../../quickstart/install-bridge.md).